1996 Acura NSX/NSX-T- Chassis

 Variable Electric Power-Assisted Steering System

 This power-assisted steering system was the first of its kind on the American market.
 The system consists of a rack-and-pinion steering gear with an electric motor installed concentrically around the steering rack.
 The steering system is a direct design which functions with no assist at higher vehicle speeds.
 A speed sensor in the electronic control unit determines road speed and, coupled with a steering sensor for torque and rotation, feeds a signal to the motor.
 To ensure reliability, the electrical system for this unit features gold-plated connectors.
-Prior to the 1995 model, this system was only available on automatic models.
-This year all NSX models will feature this electric power-assisted steering system.
+All NSX models feature this electric power-assisted steering system.

 Forged Alloy Wheels